 When it comes to slate fireplace surrounds, it’s a choice between contemporary smooth or rough and rustic.

 If you can’t quite approve the investment of time and resources into installing a brand new slate fireplace into your home but you adore the style, consider adding a simple slate hearth to your home.

 This will underline your fireplace and still give you the cool, grey slate look in your home, but in a form that is easier to install.
 A slate hearth is also a fantastic way to see how you like slate materials in your home before making a larger investment.

 The hearth is essentially the floor of the fireplace.
-It was traditionally in built to catch any ashes from the fire and protect your floor.
+It was traditionally inbuilt to catch any ashes from the fire and protect your floor.
 Since fireplace design has become much cleaner and efficient, hearths are now a design element.
-They are often made from stone.
+They are often made of stone.
 But you can get creative and use tile, granite, marble, and quartz.
 They add more size to the fireplace and add a contrasting base to the room’s floor area.

 A Masonry Fireplace Vs. A Prefab Fireplace

 Whether you have a prefab fireplace or a masonry fireplace, sitting in a room with a crackling fire on a cold night melts the heart of every romantic soul.

 There are a few differences between these two types of fireplace.
 Some factors may affect the desirability of each kind depending on your personal preferences.
 Anyone who is building a new home or remodeling an old one should know the important aspects of each type.

 The most distinguishable difference between the two is their structure.